Roll20/roll20-api-scripts/DynamicLightRecorder/README.md

 !dl-attach
 ```

 This will register the connection between that tile and the paths you've set up for it.
-You can now delete the template tile and paths.
 When you next drop the same tile from the Art Library, the system will automatically recreate the paths that you previously drew.
 It will also scale, rotate and move them with the tile.

 If you want to redo your light-blocking for a particular tile, drop a copy on your canvas, go to the DL layer, select all the paths that relate to it and move them to the map layer.
 Edit them as you need, deleting or adding as appropriate.
 Then select the whole lot and the underlying map tile again, and run: